 I wanted to tell you how profoundly helpful my Skype lesson was.
 I’ve made significant progress on my singing as I’ve been using what you showed me.
 I’m really looking forward to another lesson with you. – Lilly Sutton, Alexander Technique teacher in Knoxville, Tennessee

-Skype Posture and Movement Coaching is a process that helps you learn to improve your posture and the quality of your physical functioning.
+Skype Posture and Movement Coaching is designed to help you learn how to improve your posture, and the quality of your physical functioning.
 It shows you, in a very simple and practical manner, how you can sit, stand and move in ways that utilize the structure of your body and the effects of gravity and the support of the earth on that structure.
 You will learn how to make specific targeted changes that will improve the way in which your entire body functions.

 Skype Movement Coaching is largely based on the principles of the Alexander Technique.
 It is not a therapy, or a substitute for medical care.
-It is not a “cure” for conditions such as back pain, repetitive strain injury and the like, but it does address posture and movement patterns that may contribute to these conditions.
+It is not a “cure” for conditions such as back pain, repetitive strain injury and the like, but it does address posture and movement patterns that often contribute to these conditions.

 Having just started to experiment with Skype coaching myself, I booked a session with Robert out of curiosity.
 It was not only very helpful to me personally, but also gave me great insight into how you can work effectively using this medium.
 Since then I’ve done a few coaching sessions with him and I highly recommend his approach for both absolute beginners and those with more experience. – Imogen Ragone, Alexander Technique teacher and website designer in Wilmington, Delaware

 WHAT EQUIPMENT DO I NEED FOR SKYPE MOVEMENT AND POSTURE COACHING?

-Skype, a high-speed internet connection and a way of using the built-in camera on your computer or smartphone to show you doing simple activities like sitting, standing and moving.
+Skype, a high-speed internet connection and a way of using the built-in camera on your computer, tablet or smartphone to show you doing simple activities like sitting, standing and moving.
 I record each session and send it to you as it often provides a useful review.

 Skype is a free download, and Skype to Skype calls are free.